wolfeidau/wolfeidau_site/content/post/2020-03-10-starting-a-go-project.md

 go version
 ```

 Now navigate to where you build your projects, for me this is `~/Code/goprojects` and make a folder.
+One thing to note here is that this `goprojects` folder is not in my `$GOPATH` as we are using modules.

 ```
 cd ~/Code/goprojects
 mkdir simple-go-service
 cd simple-go-service
 ```

 Before we start adding code lets initiliase our project, you should replace *USERNAME* with your github username, for me it is [wolfeidau](https://github.com/wolfeidau).